beyondmeh/dotfiles/README.md

       that will make evildoers think twice!
     * `startup-volume` -  Sets the volume to 50% and plays a startup sound or altogether mutes it depending on if it is too late at night

-* `optimize-images` Optimize images for the web by reduces image size and fixing file names
-* `randgen` - Create random passwords, MAC addresses, letters, or numbers using /dev/urandom
-* `respawn` - Indefinitely restart a program after it exits
-* `test-colors` - Show the current terminal color scheme
 * `weather.py` - Plaintext weather forecast from NOAA.
 Generally more timely and accurate compared to commercial websites and APIs
 * `xkcd-pass` - [xkcd's "correct horse battery staple"](https://xkcd.com/936/)